 Ergonomics

-Ergonomics are important because it will allow for the best design for a comfortable drive for the commuter and increase the enjoyment of the drive.
-The following section will go into the components that have been developed to provide ergonomic comfort to the Vehicle’s drivers.
+Ergonomics is important because it will allow for the best design for a comfortable drive for the commuter and increase the enjoyment of the drive.
+This section describes the components that have been developed to provide ergonomic comfort to the Vehicle’s drivers; that is, posture, and eye sight and reach.

 Posture

 How the driver sits while driving the vehicle is important to keep that driver within his/her own comfort level.
 An irritable drive due to lack of comfort could cause a dangerous driving experience because of lack of attentiveness to the road.
 Also, poor posture could lead to lower back injuries in cases of repetitive and long term exposure to that posture [1].
-To take this into account, lumbar support is crucial to maintain for the driver’s comfort.
-Figure 1 shows areas of the lumbar region that need to be taken into account for support.
+Maintaining lumbar support is crucial for the driver’s comfort.
+Figure 1 shows areas of the lumbar region that need to be considered.
 To support the lumbar area the driver’s seat cushions are to be developed to provide recommended shapes and forms to fit the driver’s own distinct shape.
-Recommended values are tabulated in Table 1, below.
+Table 1 lists recommended values.
 The seat cushion should have a prominence within 15mm to 20mm.
 This will allow the cushion to form within the area and shape of one’s lower back providing support to the lower back region.
 The curvature of the cushion prominence will have a radius of 300mm to mimic the curvature of a human’s spine curvature.
 These recommendations will not be adjustable and so will be fixed, as shown in Table 1, and so must be able to meet the average shape of the average human.
-Reed et al.pg 44-46 report

 Another crucial location for considering a comfortable drive is the location of the H-point.
 How the driver sits in relation to the H-point will determine how he orients his lower back with the seat and reach of his legs.
 The H-point is used to determine where in the seat the driver’s buttocks is placed.
-This allows for accurate mapping of the seat cushion positions; see Figure 1 and Table 1, and consequently the driver’s reach with his feet.
-It is an important location because it could reveal poor positioning of comfort devices such as, if the driver constantly moves his buttocks to find a comfortable position, than the seat has been poorly designed.
+This allows for accurate mapping of the seat cushion positions which placed poorly can lead to driver discomfort; see Figure 1 and Table 1.